 Recycling badminton shuttlecocks may seem anecdotal, but it is nevertheless a very relevant initiative:

-The practice of badminton generates a lot of waste: a shuttlecock can be out of order after a few sports exchanges!
-And since the steering wheel is a composite of feathers, cork and glue, it is not recyclable at all and adds to the mountain of waste buried or incinerated.
-The deposit in France alone is estimated at 40 tons of feather and cork ruffles per year!
+Badminton generates a lot of waste: a shuttlecock can be out of use after just a few sporting exchanges!
+And since the shuttlecock is a composite of feathers, cork and glue, it can't be recycled at all, adding to the mountain of landfill and incinerated waste.
+In France alone, an estimated 40 tonnes of feather and cork shuttlecocks are recycled every year!

 The history of materials therefore begins with the creation of a collection system, with boxes made available to clubs and major sports brands to collect these used steering wheels.

-Once recovered, the handwheels are crushed and added to an acrylic mineral resin, and shaped in moulds, under press.
+Once recovered, the flywheels are ground and mixed with an acrylic mineral resin, then shaped in press molds.

-Depending on the size of the grind and the percentage of resin, different variations of the material exist to meet different uses, from acoustic wall cladding to the creation of furniture, fittings and lighting for Cuttings.
+Depending on the size of the grind and the percentage of resin, the material can be used in a variety of ways, from acoustic wall cladding panels to furniture and fittings.

 A use designed to last and extend the use of the steering wheels for many years!